APPG on Brain Tumours

 “I am honoured to have the support of the brain tumour community and my colleagues in being elected chair.
 It is essential that the UK leads the way in investing in research into brain tumours.
 Our APPG will call for action and leadership from the Government.
 A brain tumour diagnosis is as devastating today as it was 20 years ago, this is unacceptable for all the patients and families in our communities."

 APPGBT members meet throughout the parliamentary calendar to discuss current policy issues, hear from expert speakers and listen to members of the brain tumour community.

-This page will be updated with a copy of the meeting minutes in due course.
+This page will be updated with full minutes of the meeting in due course.